What is Chronic Rhinitis? Causes, Symptoms, & Treatment

 The causes of rhinitis can be categorized as allergic or non-allergic and include the following:

-Allergic and non-allergic rhinitis produce similar symptoms: runny nose, stuffiness, sneezing, post-nasal drip, itchy/watery eyes.
+Allergic and non-allergic rhinitis produce similar symptoms: runny nose, stuffiness, sneezing, post-nasal drip, and itchy/watery eyes.
 This can be self-managed using a combination of methods.

 Treating Chronic Rhinitis Symptoms

-• Rinsing nasal passages with saline solution to reduce congestion and nasal inflammation.
+• Rinsing nasal passages with saline solution: to reduce congestion and nasal inflammation.
 There are different tools used to do this like a neti pot.

 If there are structural issues that are contributing to chronic rhinitis, surgery may be a treatment option.
 Issues like a deviated septum can impact sinuses and be corrected through surgery.
 Nasal polyps can also significantly impact chronic rhinitis and may require surgical intervention.